 Hydrogen peroxide is safe to clean more of the jewelry base metal.
-It is totally safe and won’t harm and hurt expensive and relatively stable metal like Gold, Silver.
-For better cleaning effect, using hydrogen peroxide with baking soda said in following chapter.
-It is a very common and effective way which professional jeweler use to clean jewelry.
+It is totally safe and won’t harm and hurt expensive and relatively stable metals like Gold, Silver.
+For a better cleaning effect, using hydrogen peroxide with baking soda is said in the following chapter.
+It is a very common and effective way that professional jewelers use to clean jewelry.

-This hydrogen peroxide jewelry cleaner can apply on many kind of jewelry and accessories like:
+This hydrogen peroxide jewelry cleaner can apply to any kind of jewelry and accessories like: